Psychotherapy for Artists and Creatives

 What kinds of artists do you work with?

 Visual artists, photographers, writers, musicians, performers, designers, actors, and beyond.
+Creativity is a state of mind, not just a career path.

-What kind of approach do you offer?
+What kind of treatment do you offer?

 How long does therapy usually take?